dscvr-one/docs/docs/introduction/social-primitives.md

 # Social Primitives

-DSCVR is built around three basic primitives that drive the user experience.
+DSCVR is built around three basic primitives that drive the user experience: Profiles, Portals, and Content.
+On an abstract level, you can look at Profiles and Portals simply as “folders” that Content can exist within.

-## User Profiles
+## Profiles

-User profiles are the cornerstone of individual identity within the Web3 ecosystem.
-These profiles offer a blend of traditional social media functionalities with blockchain-enabled features, including wallet integration for showcasing NFT ownership, token-based interactions, and more.
-User profiles are designed to be both a personal showcase and a gateway for other users to engage with them, access unique content, and participate in token-gated portals.
+Profiles are the cornerstone of individual identity within the Web3 ecosystem.
+These profiles offer a blend of traditional social media functionality with blockchain-enabled features, including paired wallets and the ability to transfer tokens.
+Profiles are designed to be both a personal showcase and a gateway for other users to engage with them.
+User profiles develop unique social and interest graphs through their communities, connections, and engagement.

 ## Portals

 Portals serve as dedicated gateways to specific communities, projects, or topics.
-Like a Web3 subreddit, each portal is a hub where users can discover curated content, join discussions, and connect with others who share similar interests.
-Portals leverage blockchain technology to offer unique features such as token-gated access, community governance models, and the ability to host decentralized applications (dApps), creating a versatile environment for community engagement and content discovery.
+Like a Web3 subreddit or discord server, each portal is a hub where users can discover curated content, join discussions, and connect with others who share similar interests.
+Portals leverage blockchain technology to offer unique features such as token-gated access, NFT marketplaces, and community governance models, creating a versatile environment for community engagement and content discovery.

 ## Content

-At the heart of DSCVR is content, which spans a wide range of formats – from written posts and articles to videos and interactive experiences.
-Content encapsulates DSCVR’s capability to support creators through Web3 functionalities, including content discovery, tipping and monetization, and creator-defined airdrops.
-It is designed to foster a rich ecosystem of information sharing, creativity, and collaboration, with an emphasis on empowering creators and providing value to the community.
+At the heart of DSCVR is content, which spans a wide range of formats – from written posts and image galleries to videos and interactive dApps.
+Content exists within both posts and comments and is surfaced in profiles, portals, and feeds.
+A piece of content can be engaged with by viewing, reacting to, tipping, reporting, or sharing it, or by interacting with a Frame within it.
+DSCVR’s content architecture is designed to be flexible and interact seamlessly with on-chain data so that it can open up new distribution and monetization pathways for content creators.